lucywoodman/donutspell/README.md

 5. As a user, I want feedback from the game to show how many wrong turns I have left.
 6. As a user, I want the site to be available on different devices, so my children/students can play.
 7. As a user, I want confirmation of whether I've won the game and what the correct answer is.
-8. As a user, I want to see validation when filling in the form, so I know I complete it correctly.
+8. As a user, I want to see validation and feedback when filling in the form, so I know I complete it correctly.
-9. As a user, I want confirmation that my feedback has been submitted from the contact form.

 #### Site owner

-10. As a site owner, I want to provide a fun and engaging game for users, that has an educational aspect to help teachers/children.
+9. As a site owner, I want to provide a fun and engaging game for users, that has an educational aspect to help teachers/children.
-11. As a site owner, I want users to be able to contact us with feedback or suggestions.
+10. As a site owner, I want users to be able to contact us with feedback or suggestions.
-12. As a site owner, I don't want invalid form submissions.
+11. As a site owner, I don't want invalid form submissions.
-13. As a site owner, I want our social links to be available for users to find.
+12. As a site owner, I want our social links to be available for users to find.
-14. As a site owner, I want users to be able to get back to the homepage without using the browser's back button.
+13. As a site owner, I want users to be able to get back to the homepage without using the browser's back button.

 ## Design